ofey404/WalkingShadows/docs/roadmap.md

 in reverse chronological order.

 - [x] Project structure and build system.
+- [ ] Grab what we want from Phaser game engine.
 - [ ] Implement 0.1 version: a philosopher in the cave
-- [ ] Get familiar with the Phaser game engine.
 - [ ] Create a style guide, based on langchain package.
 - [ ] Use bazel/gazelle for js.
 - [ ] Implement a baby level memory stream.